-For ambitious women who want to confidently balance work and life
+For ambitious women who want to confidently balance career and family

 Why working mums struggle with the work-life balance